 Patricia Heyland (MSc, NCAC, MBACP reg.)

-I am an integrative psychotherapist, with 25 years of experience.
+I am an integrative psychotherapist, with 27 years of experience.
 I began my career working in the eating disorder and addiction (both substance and process) fields, and my approach to therapy is to provide a safe, non-judgmental environment which can facilitate both healing and hope.
+I believe the relationship between the client and therapist to be the most fundamental and important aspect of therapy, with trust being the cornerstone of this.

 My qualifications include an MSc in Psychology and Counselling from Greenwich University, a Diploma in Counselling and Psychotherapy from Roehampton University and a Diploma in Eating Disorder Skills from the National Centre for Eating Disorders, where I am a member of their clinical team.
-In addition, I am a trained supervisor (Metanoia trained).
+In addition, I am a qualified clinical supervisor.

 EMDR training with Dr. Sandi Richman to advanced level.